The Senior Handbook, now updated for the 2013-2014 school year, contains information of interest to current seniors at Whitman College.

 Please note: Honors Thesis is a course and must be added and dropped in accordance with rules governing regular course work.
 If the criteria for Honors is not met, registration will be adjusted to either Senior Thesis or Independent Study, depending on your major department.

-Consult the Academic Evaluation on your QUACK account for much of the information needed to complete this form.
+Consult the Academic Evaluation via the Portal, my.whitman.edu, account for much of the information needed to complete this form.
 Please make sure that the expected graduation date at the top of your Academic Evaluation reflects the end of your final semester at Whitman.

 - Completion Date Check the correct box in the top section indicating when you expect to complete all degree requirements.

 - Commencement Indicate in which year you plan to participate in Commencement.